-Holly has a book chapter, “Passing Racial Connections in ‘Time Space’: A Chronotopic Approach to James Weldon Johnson’s The Autobiography of an Ex-Colored Man,” in Critical Insights: Harlem Renaissance.
-In this chapter she explores James Weldon Johnson’s text through M.M.
-Bakhtin’s theory of the chronotope to reveal how seemingly disparate 19th-century racial issues are actually part of an interconnected vocalization of the South and displayed through the metonym of passing.
+Holly is also interested in nineteenth- and twentieth-century American literature, and she has a book chapter, “Passing Racial Connections in ‘Time Space’: A Chronotopic Approach to James Weldon Johnson’s The Autobiography of an Ex-Colored Man,” in Critical Insights: Harlem Renaissance.
+In this chapter, she explores James Weldon Johnson’s text through M.M.
+Bakhtin’s theory of the chronotope to reveal how seemingly disparate 19th-century racial issues are part of an interconnected vocalization of the South and expressed through the metonym of passing.

 MA, English (May 2013), Truman State University, Kirksville, Missouri